In order to be irreplaceable one must always be different – Coco Chanel

 They all convey a feeling of being special and out of the ordinary.

-Understanding the following will help you to really get to grips with your business and to understand exactly what sets you apart.
+Understanding the following will help you to really get to grips with your business and to understand exactly what sets you apart, and most importantly, enable you to gain as much attention as your after!

 Your USP is the thing that will appeal to your customers and make them buy into your brand.
 If you don’t know who your customers are, how can you possibly know how to create content that appeals to them?

-Read Part 2 of our Marketing Plan Template to understand how to define your target audience.
+Check out Part 3 of our Marketing Strategy: Target Market to understand how to define your target audience and for more information.

 Once you’ve established your USP, test your content to see how well it’s received.
 It could need tweaking, wording differently, or require a slightly different angle.

-Monitoring and measuring your content should be an ongoing task.
+Monitoring and measuring your content is an ongoing task.
 It will help you perfect your USP and understand exactly what your customers want from you.

 If you don’t have a good understanding of your competitors, you won’t be able to find that wrinkle that sets you apart.